5 Great Winter Hikes Near Asheville

 Winter view from John Rock.
 Photo by Jonna Reiff.

-While the name may cause hesitation, this 3-mile roundtrip hike is a local favorite on the Mountains-to-Sea Trail.
+This 3-mile roundtrip hike is a local favorite on the Mountains-to-Sea Trail.
 Hike the former carriage road up the ridge to the ruins of an early 1900s summer retreat.
 Winter is the perfect time to visit since you can more easily find the stone foundations of many buildings with the help of an information board at the site.
 The trailhead is just 17 miles from downtown, along the Blue Ridge Parkway.